Follow us:Follow Us on Twitter Like Us on Facebook Follow Us on Google+ Watch videos on our Youtube channel

 - Fully participate in the Biostatistics course, by completing all homework assignments and taking the final examination

 - Interact with the Grant-writing mentor from the Research Grant Development Team

-- Meet with the Program Director twice/year to plan an individualized 2 year program, identify a local mentor and discuss program progress.
+- Meet with the Program Director twice/year to plan an individualized two year program, identify a local mentor and discuss program progress

-- Submit a CSMC Clinical Scholar/Eigler-Whiting-Mann Grant application (includes oral presentation) at the end of Year 1 (see below).
+- Submit a Cedars-Sinai Clinical Scholar/Eigler-Whiting-Mann Grant application (includes oral presentation) at the end of Year 1 (see below)